erdie/voting-latihan/README.md

 ## Table of Contents

-Learn new JS framework, ReactJS
+Practice new JS framework, ReactJS